martscht/stuart/readme.md

     Search ended.
 Maximum number of generations exceeded.

-Our output thus should look something like this:
+And our output thus should look something like this:

     summary(sel)